yesimxev/magcopy/README.md

 This is a simple script for reading magstripe and flashing to ATtiny85 on your Magspoof device, using Rasperry GPIO.

+Original credits to Samy Kamkar @samyk and Kirils Solovjovs @0ki for making this possible.
+Also for prb3333 for making the instructables for Raspberry.

 ## Dependencies

 ```